 - Entrance 4 will function as an admit and discharge only location for Surgical Services and Endoscopy Center patients.

 (Click image for interactive CRH hospital campus map)

 Want to reach out to a patient but can't visit in person?
 Try our Email a Patient form.

 COVID-19 Testing Protocols

-- If you have symptoms of COVID-19, it is important to stay home except to get tested or to see your primary care provider (PCP).
+If you have symptoms of COVID-19, even if you are vaccinated, it is important to stay home except to get tested or to see your primary care provider (PCP).

-If you have been exposed to COVID-19 but have NO SYMPTOMS
+- You have been exposed to COVID-19 but are NOT displaying symptoms.

 COVID-19 Instructions/Resources for Our Community

 Are you in isolation or quarantine because of a COVID-positive test or exposure and wondering when to seek care, or have you tested positive for COVID-19 but are not experiencing symptoms?